twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 When "Incorrect" ratings on a given note are "surprisingly popular" among raters who would be expected to have a low probability of rating the note "Incorrect", the note is held to a higher threshold to achieve Currently Rated Helpful status.
 Depending on the strength of the signal, a note may be blocked from Currently Rated Helpful status entirely.

+## Additional Not Helpful Scoring
+To improve the quality of proposed notes that contributors see, the ranking algorithm additionally assigns Currently Rated Not Helpful (CRNH) status to notes that have a substantial ratio of Not Helpful ratings from raters of each factor sign.
+If a note has a mean helpfulness ratio of 0.4 or less from raters of each factor, at least 3 raters from each factor, and the average of the mean helpfulness ratios among raters with each factor is .3 or less, it will be assigned CRNH status.

 ## Tag-Consensus Harassment-Abuse Note Score

 After the first round matrix factorization described above, we run another matrix factorization that's similar to the first, but with some changes: